golang-design/history/README.md

 **Author**: Changkun Ou <_[changkun.de](https://changkun.de)_>

-This document collects many interesting (publiclly observable) issues, discussions, proposals, CLs, and talks in the Go development history, which intents to offer a comprehensive reference of the Go history.
+This document collects many interesting (publiclly observable) issues, discussions, proposals, CLs, and talks from the Go development process, which intents to offer a comprehensive reference of the Go history.

 ## Disclaimer